jmorganp/SProxy/README.md

 ## Description

-A simple Reverse Proxy implementation in Golang which proxies a http client's requests via a residential proxy in a preferred location, whilst maintaining a proxy session for the duration of the session.
+A simple reverse proxy implementation in Golang that proxies HTTP client requests through a residential proxy in a specified location, while maintaining a persistent proxy session for the duration of the session.

-Proxy location is determined intelligently by parsing custom headers from the client or a config file.
-It handles multiple concurrent sessions effortlessly and is very responsive.
+The proxy location is determined intelligently by parsing custom headers from the client or reading from a configuration file.
+It efficiently handles multiple concurrent sessions and delivers high responsiveness.

-Example use-case: For a Web Scraper/Crawler for bypassing geoblocks, rate-limits etc.
+Example use case: A web scraper or crawler for bypassing geo-restrictions, rate limits etc.

 ---